reashetyrr/open-gallery/README.md

 ### Installation
 1. Download a [Release](https://github.com/reashetyrr/open-gallery/releases)
-2. Go to [this symfony secret generator page](http://nux.net/secret) and copy the generated secret
-3. Paste the generated secret into the `.env` file on the line `APP_SECRET=`
-4. Change the `APP_ENV` to prod: `APP_ENV=prod`
-5. Check your database information with your webhost (create a database if you dont have one yet)
-6. Update the `DATABASE_URL` in the `.env` file
-7. Upload the source to your webhost using (s)ftp
+2. Upload the source to your webhost using (s)ftp
-8. Setup the webhost according to symfony [information](https://symfony.com/doc/current/deployment.html)
+3. Setup the webhost according to symfony [information](https://symfony.com/doc/current/deployment.html)
-9. Go to the setup page: `/a/setup` example: `https://example.com/a/setup`
+4. Go to the setup page: `/a/setup` example: `https://example.com/a/setup`
-10. Follow the steps to set up the gallery and main administrator account
+5. Follow the steps to set up the gallery and main administrator account

-Note: steps 2,3,4 and 6 may become obsolete in future releases and may be handled by the setup, and may become editable in the administration panel
+6. The setup will create the database before guiding you to the main administrator account information

 <!-- USAGE EXAMPLES -->
 <!--## Usage